seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed
+Team work was easily divided between the mutation testing and the selenium testing as follows.

+Each member added mutation tests for the test classes developed in earlier labs ensure maximum familiarity with modules, distribution of Mock test, Data Utilities test, and Range tests.

+Selenium testing was divided such that each member worked on 2/8 functionalities, creating test cases as the functionality required.

 # Difficulties encountered, challenges overcome, and lessons learned
+This lab was much longer and more labour intensive than previous labs showing us how mutation testing and GUI testing development requires a lot of work and effort.
+This helps build on the fact that extensive testing is difficult and helps stress the need to find a balance between testing and effort.

+We also (once again) had issue with running the module on one of the team member's computer, resulting in the need to double up on some devices for a little bit.
+This slowed down progress marginally but also increased team communication.

+Additionally, the GUI testing was quite long and had to be a combination of the recording and manual modifications to the test code.
+Even after developing the tests, occasionally they would not work due to changes to the actual site.
+Best we could, we modified the tests to reflect the new changes but it added more work to the lab.
 # Comments/feedback on the lab itself
 The pit mutation tool required a lot of time to run on your code.
 This made mutation testing take a lot of time even though it was automated.
 This displayed just how much time is required for mutation testing, especially if an automated tool wasn't handy.
-I also noticed that downloading the test tool was not straight forward, and it took a while to actually figure out.
+We also noticed that downloading the test tool was not straight forward, and it took a while to actually figure out.
 Sometimes when you ran the mutation tool on the same code from different hosts, the percentages varied slightly.
-I also noticed when creating mutation tests, some of them drastically changed the percentage, while others didn't as much.
+We also noticed when creating mutation tests, some of them drastically changed the percentage, while others didn't as much.

+As mentioned above, GUI testing was quite time extensive and required manual as well as automatic recording.
+It may have been nice to have a common debugging list of things that the recording may not properly pick up that would need to be modified manually in code so that we knew what to look for.